Farmer’s markets and fat

 Does this diet type handle fermented foods?
 Not likely.
 Red wine, aged cheese and beer are big no nos.
 But also sauerkraut and kombucha when the histamine bucket is filling up.

-What about pancakes and refined grains: Not such a good idea.
+What about pancakes and refined grains: Not as a staple.
 Carb scoring indicates it’s more likely that California Keto folks will have a tougher time controlling blood sugar.

-Go to breakfast: Grain free bean tacos with steamed veggies.
+Go to breakfast: black bean and scrambled egg tacos with grain free tortillas and steamed veggies.